-French lace must be the best because it costs so much more than other laces, and everyone highlights French lace.
+Many think French lace must be the best simply because it costs so much more than other laces, and because everyone highlights French lace.
 But is it really special?
 Will it make a difference to your gown?
 Is it really worth all that extra money?

 Lace is just lace isn’t it?!?

-You want to look amazing on your wedding day, do you get French lace because it’s the best?
+If you want to look amazing on your wedding day, do you get French lace just because it’s the best?
 Is it?
 How can you tell?
 What is French lace and how is it different to other lace?

 I can tell the difference, but then I’ve worked with European fabrics for over 25 years.
 Lets have a closer look at some of the facts…